ssmerd/creative-design/README.md

 ### Target Audience

 There are many individual users and companies that need graphical design in today's online world.
-They use them in a plethore of social media platforms.
+They use them in a plethora of social media platforms.
 The website allows them to order a design with a few keystrokes and get in on their email.

 ### User Requirements and Expectations